FAQ

 At this point, your mod should be bundled and ready for us to add!
 Just reach out to barg034 or zedb0t on Discord with the name, description, and thumbnail image - we'll work with you to get it added to the mod list.

 Whenever you'd like to publish updates to your mod, simply push those changes to your Github repo, and kick off a new Cut Mod Release action.
-The mod launcher will always try to grab the latest release from your repo.
+Our mod list periodically refreshes and will pick up your new release so it shows up in the launcher.

 Is it possible to do XYZ in a mod?